ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 1. `c_events_table = 'c_events_YYYY_mm'`
 	  * Within the quotes, please add your custom table suffix, which you have just loaded in either `detections-1` or `events-1`.
 1. `schema = 'collectioncode'`
-	  * please edit to include the relevant project code, in lowercase, between the quotes.
+	  * Please edit to include the relevant project code, in lowercase, between the quotes.

 ### Database Connection